amandaguglieri/hackinglife/docs/user-interaction-windows.md

 ```

-## Capturing Hashes with a Malicious .lnk File
+## # URL File Attack: Capturing Hashes with a Malicious .url File

+A URL file attack is a type of network-based exploit that manipulates certain file formats to deceive systems into revealing sensitive information, such as NTLM hashes.
+This attack exploits the behaviour of URL files (.url), shell command files (.scf), and other file types to initiate connections to an adversary-controlled listener.

 Using SCFs no longer works on Server 2019 hosts, but we can achieve the same effect using a malicious [.lnk](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-shllink/16cb4ca1-9339-4d0c-a68d-bf1d6cc0f943) file.